WardenHeath/Consoler6preditcionproject/README.md

 ## INSTALL
 to use the program atm you need to:
 1. put the prediction folder on your C drive
-2. Run the program from the debug folder
+2. Run the exe in the netcoreapp folder
-3. thats it

-There is no error checking atm and the code is a bit janky but it works for the most part